LordDemonos/Quarm.Guide/_posts/2024-05-15-everything-we-know-about-kunark.md

 - Soul Leech, Dark Sword of Blood is now a 50% chance off of Cazic Thule, separate to his normal item pool, due to its use in the Shadowknight Epic.
 - High Scale Kirn is now a 1 hour spawn timer, down from 4 in open world and 8 in instanced.
 - Decrepit Hide is now a 12% chance off of any Ashenbone Drake in the Plane of Hate.
+- Wraith of a Shissar is now a 1 hour spawn timer.

 ## Instances and Quakes